CREATIVE:U~TURN ANIMATION PREMIERE AT RICH MIX

-creative:u~turn has allowed these women to strengthen support networks within their community and build the skills and self-confidence they need to make positive life changes.
+creative:u~turn allowed these women to strengthen support networks within their community and build the skills and self-confidence they need to make positive life changes.
 Through sessions spanning drama, animation and music, they stepped into creative roles to call the shots in producing an original animation complete with their own soundtrack.

 Accompanying the animation were performances of the participants’ original musical compositions live from Rich Mix’s stage.
 Born out of sessions working with Create’s musician John Webb, the soundtrack was perfectly tailored to the film – suitably witty renditions of songs such as ‘(I Can’t Get No) Ratisfaction’ by the Molling Stones set a particularly positive tone for the afternoon’s sharing!